Extraordinary people like you, me, the curious, the handyman, DIY’er or hobbyist.

 Flux core wire welding demands opposite settings.

-The electrical characteristics of successfully welding with shielding gas and solid welding wire mean that your welder has to be set DCEP (Direct Current Electrode Positive).
+The electrical needs of successful welding with shielding gas and solid welding wire mean that you have to set your welder DCEP (Direct Current Electrode Positive).

-There will be cable connections inside your welder (check the manual to find out exactly where) where you can ensure your welding wire is set to be electrically positive.
+There’ll be cable connections inside your welder (check the manual to find out exactly where) where you can make sure your welding wire is set electrically positive.

 Welders for the home, or garage workshop are normally fan cooled.
 There are MIG welders that are water cooled but these welders are toward the high end cost wise.